gvwilson/thirdbit/src/fiction/bear/index.md

 "Don't worry, dear," the troll said, patting her arm.
 "We'll come back in a few days and you'll see.
-Now, do you want some tea?"
+Now, do you want some chai?"

 They spent the next half hour wandering.
 Noxy wasn't surprised that everyone seemed to know the princess.